GHROTIC/art-book-next-retrogirls-es/README.md

 * ChangaOne font is by [Eduardo Tunni](https://www.fontsquirrel.com/fonts/changa)
 * Metadata Icons sourced from [FontAwesome](https://fontawesome.com/search?o=r&m=free)
 * Thank you to [GenoCL](https://genocl.carrd.co/) for the idea of the multi-artwork system view.
 * All images sourced from image depositories that allow user downloads, transferable rights and creation of derivative works per thier ToS, such as Danbooru.
+In some cases official art, screenshots or wallpaper may be used as placeholders.
 ###### *<p align=center>(If you are the original artist and would like your work removed from this project, please contact me via Discord: @GHROTIC)</p>*

 ## **License**